acosonic/csv2mysql-transform/README.md

 per-row transformation is given in separate file loaded as argument, so that it can be used multiple times on per-csv/mysql table.

-Also this is done using async/await and stream way, to avoid RAM memory issues.
+Also code is done using async/await and stream way, to avoid RAM memory issues.

 ## Example CSV Input